ThDiamant/FitbitAPI/report.md

                              refresh_token = REFRESH_TOKEN)
 ```

-## Fetching of Fitbit data and saving to MongoDb
+## Fetching Fitbit data and saving to MongoDb

 Now we are set and ready to proceed with fetching the Fitbit data.
 In this tutorial we will focus on two categories of data, the Sleep related data and the Activity related data or to be more precise the data which have to do with the level of our activity and the data which have to do with the number of our steps.